-After we meet at arranged point (your hotel or other place of your stay (usual start time is 9am) you will drive together to the first point on the itinerary, the Monastery Ravanica, the 14th century monastery founded by Serbian prince Lazar, who fought the most important battle in Serbian history against Ottoman Turks in 1389.
-This monastery also represents beginning of the Morava architecture style, a unique Serbian style of medieval sacral architecture which marked the period from the late 14th century till the end of medieval Serbian state in the mid-15th century.
+After #YourSerbiaHost picks you up from hotel or other place of your stay (usual start time is 9am) you will drive together to the first point on the itinerary, the Monastery Ravanica.
+The 14th century monastery founded by Serbian prince Lazar, who fought the most important battle in Serbian history against Ottoman Turks in 1389.
+This monastery represents beginning of the Morava architecture style, a unique Serbian style of medieval sacred architecture.
+The style marked the period from the late 14th century till the end of medieval Serbian state in the mid-15th century.

-From Ravanica the road takes us through mountains of East Serbia to the one of the most famous caves in Serbia, Resava cave.
+From Ravanica Monastery the road takes us through mountains of East Serbia to the one of the most famous caves in Serbia, Resava cave.
 This 2380m long cave is discovered in 1960s and its calculated age is 80 million years.
 You’ll tour the 800m long area available for visitors is 800m long and it has four halls with different layout and cave jewels.

 Usually caves are connected to waterfalls, it is the same here, from Resava cave, we are moving to the Veliki buk waterfall, which is maybe not the biggest you have seen, but it’ll charm you with its beauty, clear water and intact nature which surrounds it.
-On the top of it all, like a cherry on the top, restaurants around waterfall will serve us with delicious trout or with traditional food from the area, whatever you find more after your taste.
+On the top of it all, restaurants around the waterfall.
+Choice of food varies from delicious trout straight from the rapids or traditional food from the area.
+Pick whatever you find more after your taste.

-After lunch our last stop for the day is probably the most monumental Monastery from Morava architecture style, Manasija Monastery.
-The early 15th century monastery founded by despot Stefan, the son of prince Lazar, who was one of the most beloved and appreciated Serbian rulers ever.
-He was not only a ruler, he was also a poet, writer, art lover and great humanist of the time, that is why the history attached the “beloved” title to his name.
-The monastery itself is breath-taking at first sight, with its 15m tall fortification walls and 35m high main tower surrounding the Holy Trinity church and monastery buildings, it will definitely won’t leave you indifferent.
+After lunch, last stop for the day is the most monumental monastery from Morava architecture style, Monastery Manasija.
+The early 15th century monastery founded by despot Stefan, the son of prince Lazar.
+Despot Stefan was one of the most beloved and appreciated Serbian rulers ever.
+He was not only a ruler, he was also a poet, writer, art lover and great humanist of the time.
+The monastery itself is breathtaking at first sight, with its 15m tall fortification walls and 35m high main tower surrounding the Holy Trinity Church.
+You’ll learn more from your guide about the significance of the monastery while there.